Moddable-OpenSource/moddable/documentation/devices/esp32.md

 <a id="build-instrumented"></a>
 ### Instrumented
 A debug build is used for debugging native code.
 In an instrumented build, the ESP-IDF logging is enabled and the GDB stub is present.
 The JavaScript debugger is disabled.
-The instrumentation data usually available in xsbug in output to the serial console once a second.
+The instrumentation data usually available in xsbug is output to the serial console once a second.

 The `-i` option on the `mcconfig` command line selects an instrumented build.

 <a id="build-release"></a>
 ### Release
-A release build is for for production.
+A release build is for production.
 In a release build, the ESP-IDF logging is disabled, the GDB stub is not present, the JavaScript debugger is disabled, instrumentation statistics are not collected, and serial console output is suppressed.

 Omitting the `-d` and `-i` options on the `mcconfig` command line selects a release.
 Note that `-r` specifies rotation rather than selecting a release build.